International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/CertificationScheme/Core-Components-Certification.md

 approved evaluation facility and the certification body of the Industrial Data Space.

-#### Broker
+#### Metadata Broker

-A Broker service does not have access to primary data, but only to metadata provided by data providers, which is generally considered less sensitive.
-Likewise, Broker services do not assign or enforce access rights, but merely support data exchange.
+A Metadata Broker service does not have access to primary data, but only to metadata provided by data providers, which is generally considered less sensitive.
+Likewise, Metadata Broker services do not assign or enforce access rights, but merely support data exchange.
 Nevertheless, integrity and availability of metadata (i.e., correct and secure storing and handling of meta- data) is of high importance for the